Ancient Literature and Thought

 Current Research in Ancient Literature and Thought

-- Emmanuela Bakola works primarily on Greek theatre (tragedy, comedy and satyr plays).
+• Emmanuela Bakola works primarily on Greek theatre (tragedy, comedy and satyr plays).
 She is the author of Cratinus and the art of comedy (Oxford, 2010) and co-editor of Greek comedy and the Discourse of Genres (Cambridge, 2013), both of which explore the relationship between ancient comedy and other literary genres, and pursue methodological questions of working with fragments.
 More recently, she has focused her attention on space in Greek tragedy, and has worked on Greek religion and on the intersection of classics and anthropology.
-Dr Bakola is currently working on a monograph entitled The Erinyes and the Wealth of the Earth: Cosmos, Nature and Resources in Aeschylean Tragedy, which seeks to demonstrate that Aeschylean tragedy is profoundly preoccupied with humanity’s relationship to the earth and its resources.
-The book offers a close (re-)reading of five plays that is informed by theoretical work on space, cultural anthropology and classical scholarship.
-In parallel with this project, she has organised two major symposia, namely Greek Theatre, Landscape and Environment (KCL, Feb 2014), and Locating the Daimonic: Daimones, Spaces and Places in the Greek World (KCL, March 2015) and one workshop, Craft Process and Cultural Response: Making, and thinking about making, in Greco-Roman antiquity (KCL, Oct 2015).
+Dr Bakola is currently finishing a monograph entitled Cosmological imagination in Aeschylus' Oresteia: The Erinyes and the Economy of the Cosmos, which is a re-reading of the Oresteia in light of early Greek views about the cosmos as an economic and biological equilibrium.
+It is informed by theoretical work on space and performance theory as well as cognitive metaphor.

-- Victoria Rimell's research, which spans many different authors and genres, engages critically with major themes in Roman literature and culture and aims to promote dialogue between classical philology and modern philosophical and political thought.
-Her main focus is Latin literature from the first century BCE to the second century CE, and she has published books (all with CUP) on Petronius’ Satyricon, Martial’s Epigrams and Ovid’s erotic poetry.
-Her latest book, The Closure of Space in Roman Poetics (Cambridge, 2015), which won an Honorable Mention in the 2016 Prose Awards, investigates the relationship in the Roman imagination between retreat, enclosure or compressed space and the idea of a vast, expanding empire.
-She explores how a spectrum of Roman authors – from Horace, Virgil, Ovid and Statius to Vitruvius, Seneca, Tacitus and Suetonius – explore the trade-off between safe refuge and the intensity of creative and philosophical interaction with the imperial world.
-More broadly, the book explores the role Rome continues to play in the Western history of ideas to do with dwelling and the uncanny, and includes comparative readings of modern conceptual artworks, as well as of a French novel (Jean-Philippe Toussaint’s Salle de Bain).
-Victoria has also edited volumes on the ancient novel, and (Winter Press 2018) on imagining imperial space in Greek and Latin texts.
-She has recently completed a commentary in English and Italian of Ovid’s Remedia Amoris, Also in the pipeline is a project that aims to reassess Senecan philosophical texts in the light of recent work in the emerging field of vulnerability studies, and to explore potential interactions between Senecan texts and the work of continental philosophers.
-The first research products related to this project include ‘Philosophy’s folds: Seneca, Cavarero and the history of rectitude’ was published in 2017 in the feminist philosophy journal Hypatia, and 'The intimacy of wounds: care of the other in Seneca's Consolatio ad Heuiam', published in AJPh 2020.
-She has given papers related to this project at the Cambridge Philological Society, Johns Hopkins, Columbia, and NYU.
-She organised the 2019 Symposium Cumanum on Virgil and the Feminine together with Dr Elena Giusti, papers from which will be published in a special forthcoming volume of Vergilius.
+• Victoria Rimell's research, which spans many different authors and genres, engages critically with major themes in Roman literature and culture and aims to promote dialogue between classical philology and modern philosophical and political thought.
+Her main focus is Latin literature from the first century BCE to the second century CE, and between 2002 and 2009 she published books on Petronius’ Satyricon, Martial’s Epigrams and Ovid’s erotic poetry (all with CUP).
+Victoria's 2015 book, The Closure of Space in Roman Poetics (Cambridge), which won an Honorable Mention in the 2016 Prose Awards, investigates the relationship in the Roman imagination between retreat, enclosure or compressed space and the idea of a vast, expanding empire.
+Victoria has also edited volumes on the ancient novel, on imagining imperial space in Greek and Latin texts, and on Virgil and the Feminine (with Elena Giusti, Vergilius special issue, 2021).
+More recently, she published a commentary in Italian on Ovid’s Remedia Amoris in the Lorenzo Valla series (2022), which has also been published in English with Oxford University Press (2024).
+From 2022-2024, she held a Leverhulme Research Fellowship for a book project entitled Care of the Other: Seneca and the Work of Mourning.
+The first research products related to this project include ‘Philosophy’s folds: Seneca, Cavarero and the history of rectitude’, published in 2017 in Hypatia, 'The intimacy of wounds: care of the other in Seneca's Consolatio ad Heuiam', published in AJPh 2020, ‘About face: an inverse archaeology of Seneca Ep.115’ published in LAS 2 (2022): 225-52, and ‘Philosophers’ stone: enduring Niobe’ in A.Benjamin and M.Telò (eds.)
+2023, Niobes: Antiquity, Modernity, Critical Theory, OSU Press.
+She has given papers related to this project at the Cambridge Philological Society, Johns Hopkins, Columbia, NYU, the Cambridge A Caucus seminar, UCL (Housman Lecture, 2024) and Oxford (Fowler Lecture, 2024).

 Postgraduate Training

-As well as our PhD and MA by Research programmes, we will offer a new Taught MA in Ancient Literature and Thought for entry in October 2019.
+As well as our PhD and MA by Research programmes, we offer a Taught MA in Ancient Literature and Thought .